 I love to share your projects because they are all so incredible.
 As we post the submissions for folks to see, our usual practice is to use only first names, unless your surname is included in the house name.

-5. Size Requirements for the 2022 Miniature Christmas House Contest
+5. Size Limitations for the 2022 Miniature Christmas House Contest

-Size requirements - I made the size requirements slightly bigger than I did at first to allow for steeples and taller houses and more landscaping.
+Size limitations - I made the size requirements slightly bigger than I did at first to allow for steeples and taller houses and more landscaping.

-The base can be 8 inches deep x 12 inches wide.
-House height - 10 inches tall, house width - 10 inches, house depth 7 inches.
+The base can be no larger than 8 inches deep x 12 inches wide.
+House height no taller than 10 inches tall, house width no wider than 10 inches, house depth no deeper than 7 inches.

 That's really a large miniature house.
 However, I like to make mine smaller - easier to store and display.